MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/azure-verification.md

    - **Active benefits**: These VMs have Azure-exclusive features activated via Azure VM verification.
    - **Inactive benefits**: These VMs have Azure-exclusive features that need further action before activation.
    - **Unknown**: We can't determine the eligible benefits for these VMs because Hyper-V data exchange is turned off.
-See troubleshooting below.
+See the following troubleshooting section.
    - **No applicable benefits**: These VMs do not have Azure-exclusive features and hence do not require Azure VM verification.

 3. The table displays the **Eligible benefit** that is applicable for each VM.
 See the [full list of benefits available on Azure Stack HCI](#benefits-available-on-azure-stack-hci).